Choose from a range of taught and research-led postgraduate programmes, from one-year masters to PhDs.

 Usually completed over one year (if studying full-time), taught masters (MSc) programmes typically comprise a combination of core and optional courses taught by specialists in the field, training in research methods, coursework, and an independent dissertation or piece of creative work.

 Ideal if you have a clear idea of the independent research you wish to undertake, a Masters (MScR) by Research programme is usually completed over one year (if studying full-time).
 On most programmes, you’ll attend taught classes and complete two pieces of coursework, as well as receiving training in research methods and writing a 15,000 word dissertation under expert supervision.
-In some subjects, there is the option to take a different pathway in which you complete a single dissertation of 30,000 words, as well as training in research methods.
+In Scandinavian Studies, there is the option to take a different pathway in which you complete a single dissertation of 30,000 words, as well as training in research methods.

 Doctorate-level study is an opportunity to expand upon your interests and expertise by making an in-depth contribution to learning in the arts and humanities.
 If studying full-time, you'll aim to complete your PhD in three years (six for part-time study), completing an original body of work under the expert guidance of a supervision team.